 Any individual traveling on SDSU Research Foundation business is expected to exercise the same care in incurring expenses that a prudent person would exercise if traveling on personal business and expending personal funds.
 Excess costs, circuitous routes, delays, or luxury accommodations and services unnecessary or unjustified in the performance of business are not acceptable under this standard.
 Individuals are responsible for excess costs and any additional expenses incurred for personal preference or convenience.
 In order to accurately review the composite expenses of an excursion, individuals requesting reimbursement from multiple sources must attach a copy of any other claim forms being submitted for the trip.

-All individuals traveling to foreign countries on SDSURF business MUST report their travel plans to the SDSURF risk management staff in advance of the trip in order to be covered by the foundation's foreign travel liability insurance policy.
-SDSURF's risk management staff may be reached at 619-594-4139 or email at firstname.lastname@example.org.
-All travelers must submit a Foreign Travel Questionnaire 30 days prior to departure.
+All individuals traveling to foreign countries on SDSURF business MUST report their travel plans to the SDSURF risk management staff in advance of the trip in order to be covered by the research foundation's foreign travel liability insurance policy.
+SDSURF's risk management staff may be reached at 619-594-4139 or by email at firstname.lastname@example.org.
+All travelers must submit a Foreign Travel Questionnaire (PDF Format, 190KB)* 30 days prior to departure.

 In addition, it is important to gain as much information as possible about the countries you will be visiting.
 Travel warnings, public announcements, consular sheets and tips on safety abroad are available at the U.S. Department of State web site at http://travel.state.gov.